M.A., American History, anticipated 2018 - SUNY College at Brockport, Brockport NY

 A local native, Matthew graduated from Albion High School in 2006 where he enrolled at SUNY Brockport soon after.
 Focusing his studies in American History during the era of National Expansion and Reform (1815-1880), he has studied a broad range of local subjects including Cobblestone Masonry and Polish Immigration; completing his B.S. in History in 2010.
 In 2012, he earned his Master of Library Studies (M.L.S.) from the University at Buffalo where he studied academic librarianship and special collections management.

 Ballard has over eight years of experience with local history and preservation efforts.
-Currently, he serves as a member of the Preservation Committee with the Western New York Library Resources Council and is a board member of the Western New York Association of Historical Agencies.
+Currently, he serves the President of the Cobblestone Society Museum is a board member of the Orleans County Genealogical Society.
 He also hosts the Albion Polonia website, which serves as a historical and genealogical resource for area researchers interested in the Polish communities of Albion and Medina.
+Matthew received the Orleans County Heritage Hero Award in 2014 as part of the inaugural class of inductees for his work in preserving the history of St. Mary's Assumption Church in Albion.
+He is also the Collection Services Librarian at Roberts Wesleyan College and the faculty liaison to the School of Arts & Humanities.

 Matthew R. Ballard, MLS